lkodinsson/MARS/Advanced/CustomAncestries.md

 # Custom Ancestries

 Rather than picking a predetermined ancestry to create a character with, ancestries can be built from the ground up to represent a mixed heritage or a unique culture.
 Although ancestries are completely customizable, it is recommended to keep them similar to existing ancestries that are already similar in theme or heritage.
+The game master always has final say in what is reasonable or appropriate.

 Ancestries have several properties including: *stat modifiers*, *size*, *abilities*, *speed*, and *starting langauges*.